jacksonbull87/Hit-Classification/readme.md

 ![](confusionmatrix.png)

--After training my data on severals models, my best F1 Score was achieved from an XGBoost model optimimized using GridsearchCV.
+- After training my data on severals models, my best F1 Score was achieved from an XGBoost model optimimized using GridsearchCV.
 Out of 831 actual hit songs from my test dataset, my model predicted 731 of those to be True Positives, giving me a recall rate of 88%.
 And out of 890 songs that my model predicted to be Hits,